-Don't dare touch Atiwa Forest - Group warns Akufo-Addo
+Don't dare touch Atiwa forest - Group warns Akufo-Addo

-The President revealed that government intends to go ahead with the proposed bauxite exploration in the Atiwa Forest, completely snubbing resistance from NGOs and CSOs spearheading campaigns against the plan.
+The initiative to save the forest from being exploited is currently been spearheaded by some NGOs and CSOs.

-“We are in the final stage of an open and transparent investor engagement process and are in negotiations to select strategic investors to partner GIADEC for the bauxite mining and alumina refinery projects.
-The selected partners will be announced imminently”, the president said.
+Snubbing the resistance from concerned group, the president noted that, “we are in the final stage of an open and transparent investor engagement process and are in negotiations to select strategic investors to partner GIADEC for the bauxite mining and alumina refinery projects.
+The selected partners will be announced imminently."

-Speaking in an interview with Michael Agyapong Agyapa on Radio 1's ‘Our Land Our Future’ program, the president of the group Hon.
-Oteng Agyei said their reason for kicking against the president decision is because the Atewa forest is also a critical water source, housing the headwaters of the Birim, Densu, and Ayensu rivers, which provide water to local communities as well as millions of people downstream, including the capital, Accra.
+Speaking in an interview on Radio 1's ‘Our Land Our Future’ program, the president of the group, Hon.
+Oteng Agyei, said, their reason for kicking against the president decision is because the Atewa forest is also a critical water source, housing the headwaters of the Birim, Densu, and Ayensu rivers, which provide water to local communities as well as millions of people downstream, including the capital, Accra.

 He added that “It is home to at least 50 mammal species, more than 1,000 species of plants, at least 230 species of birds and more than 570 butterflies.
 The forest reserve is located in Kyebi in the Eastern Region of Ghana, the President’s hometown.”

-He further explain that pushing on with the mining will destroy the million of lives and affect a lot.
+He further noted that, going ahead with the mining will affect lives that are currently depending on the forest

 “The case of mining in the Atiwa forest is pending in court and we will not allow the President to mine in the forest.
-We will never allow that never,” he stated.
+We will never allow that," he asserted.

 Civil societies including A RochaGhana, are demanding answers from the President regarding the decision to embark on mining activities with the potential of destroying the reserve in his backyard.